Next Start

 If the motorcycle charging system is not properly charging the battery, simply replacing it will not solve the issue.
 Additionally, a discharged battery will need to be brought up to full charge prior to static or load testing it.

-A technician uses a multimeter to test a stator, either with or without a running engine.
+A motorcycle technician uses a multimeter to test a stator, either with or without a running engine.
 With the engine off, a technician can test for a broken winding wire.
-With the engine running, a technician can test voltage going into the battery.
+With the engine running, a technician can test the voltage going into the battery.
 Using a series of tests and chronological steps, a technician can rule out faults in the charging system, determining if the battery is ultimately the cause of the no-start scenario.

-What Does This Mean Motorcycle Techs?
+What Does This Mean for Motorcycle Techs?

 Motorcycle and powersports technicians regularly work with and test electrical system components.
 Understanding how the components interact with one another is critical for effective diagnosis and repair.
-Technicians won’t often see automotive style alternators on motorcycles; however understanding how they work is valuable information to have.
+Technicians won’t often see automotive-style alternators on motorcycles; however, understanding how they work is valuable information to have.

 Wondering what types of jobs motorcycle technicians can pursue?
 Check out our career guide.

-Train For A Career In The Motorcycle Industry
+Train for a Career in the Motorcycle Industry

 YOU COULD START YOUR EXCITING NEW CAREER AS A MECHANIC OR TECHNICIAN TODAY.